mate-academy/layout_hello-world/checklist.md

 </details>

 <details>
-  <summary>Be consistent with your margins (Add only top or bottom, but not both)</summary>
+  <summary>Be consistent with your *vertical* margins (Add only top or only bottom margin, but not both)</summary>

-  > To avoid potential margin collapse
+  > Vertical margins can be collapsed in some cases
 </details>

 <details>